senocular/senocular.github.com/articles/js_object_primitive.md

 Symbol() instanceof Symbol // false
 ```

 For the object primitive there's a few things to do here.
 First, it needs to have a type.
-There's an `ObjectPrimitive` function for creating new instances, but nothing that ties those instances to that function.
+There's an `ObjectPrimitive` function for creating new instances, but there's nothing that ties those instances to that function.
 Symbol instances, for example, inherit from `Symbol.prototype`.
 Object primitive instances should do the same with `ObjectPrimitive.prototype`.

 Once thats in place, `instanceof` needs to be fixed so that object primitives, despite appearing as instances of `ObjectPrimitive` when used, aren't reported as being so.
-Luckily this can be achieved with `Symbol.hasInstance`.
+Luckily this can be achieved with the help of `Symbol.hasInstance`.

 ```javascript
 // generation 4